Mindfulness

 Method Best for How to start

-Breathing Immediate tension and racing thoughts Try 2 to 5 minutes of slow breathing.
+Slow breathing Immediate tension and racing thoughts Try 2 to 5 minutes with a longer exhale.

 Movement Restless energy and low mood Walk for 10 minutes or do gentle mobility.